Castcs/hpc/hw1/README.md

 ## Submission

-Once you're happy with your code compilation and feel it is running properly, you can get ready to submit.
-First, make sure that your write up is in the same directory as this README and is named `csci4110-PirateID_hw1.pdf` where `PirateID`is your PirateID (beginning of your email address, but without the full email) Note: this is NOT your bannerID number.

-If you have difficulty creating the pdf, you can create a simple text file with the same name but ending in .txt instead of .pdf
+Part of the grade will be making modifications to the dgemm-blocked.c code in order to make it run more efficiently.
+Run three benchmarks of the standard blocked benchmark before you make any modifications.
+In fact, it is a good idea to make a backup of the blocked code before you make any changes.
+Once you have the three benchmark runs, you can make modifications to improve the speed of the blocked benchmark.
+Refer to the slides and the book for help with making the code more efficient.
+Be sure you understand why the changes made it more efficient.
+For the grade, I will be looking for at least a 5% increase in the benchmark speed while still performing all the same benchmarks.
+In other words, do not have the program quit early before performing all the steps.
+Do not copy the code from the more efficient benchmarks included here or on the internet.
+In order to learn the most from the process, this should be your own work.
+I mentioned a few things in class such as loop unfolding, using registers, writing assembly inside of c language, compiler optimizations, etc.

 Your write up should give a syopsis of the performance between the benchmarks, explain the differences in speed between the naive, blocked and blas benchmarks.
 Look through the code for each benchmark and explain why some of the benchmarks ran faster than others.
+Explain why your code modifications or compilation changes increased performance.
 Please write this in your own words, no direct copy/paste of websites explaining blas, for instance.
-The paper should be about a half-page to a full page in length.
+The paper should be at least a half-page to a full page in length.
+More than a page should not be neccessary.

 Then configure the build with your group number:
 Note: we do not have teams for this assignment, just use 00 for your team number.